TaihuLight/zilu/README.md

 ## Try *zilu* from docker hub
 <!---
-This is not supported for now.
 As klee has updated its build support platform from llvm-2.9 to llvm-3.4.
 We will update this in a few months.
 --->
 ```
 docker pull lijiaying/zilu
+docker run -it lijiaying/zilu
+cd zilu_home/
+./run benchmark/35.cfg
 ```

 ## Enjoy your tour with our Invariant Inference Framework: zilu